epfl-lts2/sparkwiki/README.md

 * `--startDate` first day to process, formatted as `yyyy-MM-dd`, e.g. 2018-08-03
 * `--endDate` last day to process,  formatted as `yyyy-MM-dd`
 * `--pageDump` path to a page SQL dump or a version processed by *DumpParser* and saved as parquet
+* `--outputPath` path to Parquet files with pre-processed pagecounts.
+You can use these Parquet files as an alternative to Cassandra.
+For instance, if you want to use the data for further processing in Spark or any other framework that supports Parquet format.

 ### License